 Moreover, your digestion also depends on the kind of food you have intake.
 Pork can take up to 6.5 hours to digest.
 The egg takes half an hour and fish and chicken take 2 hours.
 The fats and proteins in these foods are complex.
 Therefore, they take a longer period of time to pull apart.

 On the contrary, vegetables and food high in fiber can move through the system in less than 24 hours.
 Food high in fiber makes your digestive system and track run even more efficiently.
 Sugar candies or anything sweet is very easy to digest.
 The body pulls apart in a few hours.

-So, if someone enquires how long it takes to digest food, then the answer should be that different food takes different time to digest.
+So, if someone enquires how long it takes to digest food, the answer should be that different food takes different times to digest.

 The other variables of time in food digestion are:

 As mentioned earlier, fatty food takes time to digest.
 Food are digested in less than 24 hours in case you are seeking help how long does it take to digest food that is rich in fiber.
 And, sugar candies, pastries, ice cream take lesser time compared to all other food items.
 The amount of food intake also decides your digestion time.
 If you have large portions, it will take a longer time to digest.
 So, we recommend that instead of three large meals, you can divide your meals into four to five meals for easier digestion.